tranhelen/tranhelen/_posts/2016-05-11-thegreatestgift.md

 We sat him in a chair in the living room of his home and I watched as people began filtering in.
 My aunts and uncles, my cousins and their children, and their children's children filled the room until I could no longer tell who was related to me and how.
 I remember turning to my partner at the time and saying, *"Wow, I can't believe all these people came from them."*

-His death compounded on top of the grieving for the life that I had burned down.
+His death compounded on top of the grieving for the life I had burned down.
 Change was the goal but I didn't know how to get it and had hastily thrown away the entire thing.
 He showed me what I wanted that day but I had no idea what was in front of me.
 His death was the first step: my porcelain veneer cracked.

 That life wasn't what I wanted: it was *The Default*. *The Default* is the life you get if you don't try very hard to put into motion what you want. *The Default* was what I had ended up with.
 When you figure that out, you need to escape but escape is never easy.
 I realized I didn't like my life but I never realized the depth of the dislike until he died.
 After he passed, I re-evaluated everything.
 I needed him to help me with that.